mkorthof/vagrant-kubernetes/README.md

 ## Configuring and Running the Virtual Machines

-1. Download the [Vagrantfile](https://raw.githubusercontent.com/mkorthof/vagrant-kubernetes/master/Vagrantfile) and save it in a new, empty folder on your Mac or PC.
+1. Download the [Vagrantfile](https://raw.githubusercontent.com/mkorthof/vagrant-kubernetes/master/Vagrantfile) and save it in a new, empty folder on your Mac or Windows PC.

 2. Start up the VMs in one go
   ```sh